barryclark/jekyll-now/README.md

 ## Licenses

-* All the software is under MIT license
+* All the software used for the Blog is under MIT license.
 * All the scripts and code developed by me is under GNU GPLv3.
 * The content is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.